XaadKhalid/XaadKhalid/README.md

 On the web development front, I've worked extensively with Bootstrap to create responsive and visually appealing web applications.
 Simultaneously, I ventured into the realm of mobile app development, utilizing React Native to craft cross-platform mobile solutions that engage users with seamless experiences.

 For backend development and data management, I delved into the .NET Framework, enabling me to build robust and efficient server-side components.
-To support these applications, I employed MySQL for database management, ensuring data integrity and reliability.
+To support these applications, I employed SqlServer for database management, ensuring data integrity and reliability.

 As I embark on my career journey as a software engineer, I am excited to continue learning and contributing to innovative projects that challenge me to grow and evolve.
 This GitHub repository showcases some of my past work and serves as a testament to my dedication to the field of software development.